Aleman778/First-Compiler/d7050e/a05_semantic/README.md

-# Assignment 5 - Use Semantic Analysis to improve interpreter
+# Assignment 5 - Use Semantic Analysis to Reject Erroneous Programs
 In this assignment we will start working on the semantic analyser that will essentially use the parsed AST data structure from assignment 2 and create meanings for this language.